 I believe that before you can really improve the world, you must first improve your friends and family.
 Before you can do that, you must improve yourself.
-Up until recently, my life list has been a tool that I have been using to work on the first step.
+Up until recently, my life list has been a tool that I have used to work on the first step.
 For example, running a marathon helped me lose weight and overcome excuses but it did little beyond that.
 It didn’t help my friends and family and it certainly didn’t improve the world.
-I think the fleeting fulfillment I have been experiencing is my body nudging me to move to the next step.
+I think the fleeting fulfillment I have experienced is my body nudging me to move to the next step.

 Thus, I came up with the Super Bowl Challenge.

 On September 22nd, I made a list of the 70 people who have most inspired me in my life.
 (Tip: This is a great resource on finding important people’s e-mail addresses) I then took a leap and e-mailed all of them to propose a challenge.

 Subject: I have an extra super bowl ticket, you interested?

 I am reaching out to 70 of the people who have most inspired me in my life and am offering a simple proposition.
 I am working on my bucket list and have acquired an extra ticket to Super Bowl XLVII (that would be the one coming up in February).
 I want to give it to one of you.
 There is only one catch…

 In giving it away, I want to make all you crazy folks a bit better.

 Thus, I am throwing an epic and free invite-only competition!

 I have found that the best part of pursuing my bucket list has been the unlikely experiences it has forced me to dive into head-first.
 These mini life leaps have been the most important growing experiences I have had in my life.
 My goal is to use this competition to positively pressure you into taking a chance and doing the same.

 Whichever one of you makes the most inspiring leap in your life before the deadline (Midnight on October, 12th 2012) will win a ticket to Super Bowl XLVII.